Malcolm Kenyatta: 2024 Auditor General campaign

 On March 8, 2023, Kenyatta announced his candidacy to be Pennsylvania's Auditor General.
 Kenyatta was the first Democrat to announce a bid to challenge the incumbent Auditor General, Timothy DeFoor.
 He defeated Lehigh County Controller Mark Pinsley in the Democratic primary election.
 During the primary, Kenyatta faced criticism after he was caught on camera claiming Pinsley did not "like Black people."
 His victory made Kenyatta the first openly gay man nominated by any major party for any statewide office in Pennsylvania.
 Among his priorities, Kenyatta has stated that as auditor general he would create a bureau of worker safety and restart school audits that were transferred to the Department of Education by DeFoor.
 He was defeated by DeFoor in the general election.

 Democratic National Committee (2025)

-On February 1, 2025, Kenyatta was elected as a vice chair of the Democratic National Committee, alongside gun control activist David Hogg, voting rights advocate Reyna Walters-Morgan, and Nevada Democratic leader Artie Blanco.
+In January 2025, Kenyatta announced his intention to run for one of the three at-large vice chair positions within the Democratic National Committee.
+His stated goals in this position would be to increase Democratic voter registration and rebrand the national party.
+He also spoke for a need to support down ballot Democratic candidates.
+On February 1, Kenyatta was elected as a vice chair alongside gun control activist David Hogg and Nevada Democratic leader Artie Blanco.
 In June 2025, he along with Vice Chair David Hogg were removed from their positions pending a new election in which both would have to compete for the same seat.
 Hogg decided not to run again, which meant Kenyatta won the election uncontested.

 Personal life

 Kenyatta and his husband Matt live in Philadelphia.
-The documentaries "Going Forward" (2018) and "Kenyatta: Do Not Wait Your Turn" (2023) were directed by Timothy Harris and are about him.
+The documentaries Going Forward (2018) and Kenyatta: Do Not Wait Your Turn (2023) were directed by Timothy Harris and are about him.